Parents & Students

 Call for a meeting with a teacher.
 Contact teacher by email or phone, as discussed above.

-- If you did not receive a progress report or report card, first ask your child, and then call the WHS Main Office at 571-8200.
+- If you did not receive a report card, first ask your child, and then call the WHS Main Office at 571-8200.

 Take note of mid-year and final examination dates.